XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 In particular, note the following features of the [Payment transaction][]:

 - No `Paths` field.
 The payment only succeeds if it can use a [default path](paths.html#default-paths), which is preferable.
 Using less direct paths can become much more expensive.
 - The `issuer` of both the `SendMax` and the `Amount` is the issuing address.
-This ensures that the transaction sends and delivers issuances from the issuing address, and not from some other gateway.
+This ensures that the transaction sends and delivers issued currencies from the issuing address, and not from some other gateway.
 - The `value` of the `SendMax` amount is slightly higher than the destination `Amount`, to compensate for the [transfer fee](#transferrate).
 In this case, the transfer fee is 0.5%, so the `SendMax` amount is exactly 1.005 times the destination `Amount`.